David-Croose/emWinAllStuff/README.md

-# emWin5.48_AllStuffFromSegger
+# all_about_emWin_from_segger
-All stuff about emWin5.48 downloaded from Segger, just for study
+All stuff about emWin downloaded from Segger, just for study